Wes-Coburn/jammming/README.md

 ___
 ## Description

--> A React app that implements the Spotify API.
-Allows users to search for songs and add them to new playlists.
+-> Spotify client.
+A React app that implements the Spotify API.

 ## Deployment